Hearing is an essential sense!

 The hearing sense and sensory processing

 When the hearing sense isn’t processing the sensory inputs it receives very well there are two typical sensory issues: difficulties with sensory modulation and poor sensory discrimination.
-You can learn more about sensory modulation and discrimination in our post ‘What is Sensory Processing Disorder.’
-Here we will discuss how these sensory issues affect the hearing sense.
+You can learn more about sensory modulation and discrimination in this article: ‘What is Sensory Processing Disorder.’
+Here I will discuss how these sensory issues affect the hearing sense.

 Sensitivity to sounds

-Some children or adults can be sensitive to sounds.
-This means their brains can be quickly overwhelmed by noises.
-Sound sensitivity is often one of the first sensory issues noticed by parents and teachers.
-Children and adults with autism also often have sensory processing difficulties including sound sensitivity.
+Some children or adults experience sensitivity to sounds.
+This means their brains my quickly overwhelmed by noises.
+Or, that they might find it difficult to ignore background sounds.
+Often these children become distressed when they hear sounds that are more difficult to processes, for example a vacuum cleaner or hand dryer.
+This means sound sensitivity is often one of the first sensory issues noticed by parents and teachers.
+Autistic children and adults also often have sensory processing difficulties including sound sensitivity.
 This can be called hypersensitivity to sound too.

 Slower responses to sounds:

 Some children and adults are slower to respond to sounds.
-They may need more time before they respond to the noise or to be closer to the noise before they notice it.
-You might observe:
+When there is a slowness to respond to sounds, children and adults may respond in two ways.
+They might seek out higher intensity sounds to help them to process and understand.
+Or, they may need more time before they respond to the noise or to be closer to the noise before they notice it.

 Poor auditory discrimination